Hruthwik-68/Cardio_Care/README.md

 Run the Machine Learning service:

 python app.py
+The website will be hosted locally at http://127.0.0.1:3005/.
+You can access it in your browser.

 This service will process the vital signs and health assessments collected from the website.
 Usage :